Aryan-chaudhry/Getting-Started-with-Solidity/README.md

 - **Token Abbreviation**: The `tokenAbbre` variable contains the abbreviation of the token.
 - **Total Supply**: The `totalSupply` variable shows how many tokens are currently in circulation.
 - **Balance**: The `balances` mapping allows you to check the token balance for a specific Ethereum address.

+ ## References

+This project was inspired by learning resources such as [Sample Readme](https://bit.ly/SampleReadme1).

 ## Author